Approximate Completely Positive Semidefinite Factorizations and their Ranks: Notations and preliminaries

 As we have already seen above, the cpsd-rank is a natural non-commutative analogue of the cp-rank.
 However, while the cp-rank is upper bounded by a function that depends only on the matrix size, there is no general such upper bound on the cpsd-rank.
 There are only some classes of completely positive semidefinite matrices for which there exists an upper bound in terms of the matrix size.
 For instance, the authors in \cite{pra} and \cite{san} construct cpsd matrices of size $2n$ and $4n^2+2n+2$ for all $n \geqslant 1$ with cpsd-rank being $2^{\Omega(\sqrt{n})}$ and $2^n,$ respectively.
-We now explain why this is impossible in general (for $n \geqslant 10$).
-This observation follows directly from the non-closedness of the cpsd-cone, and is the main motivation for the results in this paper.
+This is impossible for $n > 10,$ since the cpsd-cone is not closed.
+This is the main motivation for the results in this paper.
 By the definition of the $\mathcal{CPSD}^n$-cone, going through larger and larger size of the psd matrices in a Gram representation is a procedure to produce all completely positive semidefinite matrices, and so we have

 where Note that we have for all $r$, since psd matrices of size $r$ can be enlarged to size $r+1$ without changing the inner product, by adding a zero row and column.